List of Aeroflot destinations

-Aeroflot serves 146 destinations across Asia, Africa, and Eurasia including destinations inside Russia and flies to 52 countries and is currently expanding with MC-21 aircraft.
+This list covers former and current destinations of PJSC Aeroflot – Russian Airlines.

+In September 2018, Aeroflot served 146 destinations in 52 countries.
+In 2022, the number of destinations was significantly reduced after many countries banned Russian aircraft as a result of the 2022 Russian invasion of Ukraine.

 History

 The history of Aeroflot can be traced back to 9 February 1923, when the Council of Labour and Defence passed a resolution to create the Civil Air Fleet of the USSR, amalgamating all pioneer airlines to form Dobrolet on 25 March 1923.
 Operations started on 15 July 1923 linking Moscow and Nizhny Novgorod, becoming the first regular services of the country.
 The name Aeroflot was adopted in 1932 after the reorganisation of Dobrolet.
 By the end of the 1930s the carrier had the following routes in operation: Kharkiv–Kyiv, Kharkiv–Odesa, Kyiv–Odesa, Kyiv–Rostov–Mineralnye Vody, Kyiv–Simferopol, Moscow–Leningrad, Moscow–Minsk, Moscow–Odesa, Moscow–Sochi, Moscow–Kuybishev, Moscow–Baku–Tbilisi, Moscow–Simferopol, Moscow–Stalingrad–Astrakhan, Tbilisi–Sukhumi, Tbilisi–Yerevan, Kutasi–Mestia and Sukhumi–Sochi.
 Aeroflot's route network was 31500 km long by 1950.

 By April 1965, the carrier operated an extensive domestic and international network that included Accra, Amsterdam, Bamako, Brussels, Cairo, Conakry, Copenhague, Delhi, Djakarta, Havana, Helsinki, Kabul, Karachi, Khartoum, London, Paris, Rabat, Rangoon, Stockholm and Vienna; routes to Algiers, Baghdad, Brazzaville, Colombo, Nicosia, Teheran and Tunis, all of them inaugurated in 1964, were also flown.
 In March 1970, Aeroflot had amassed a route network that was 600000 km long, a quarter of which covered international destinations.
 At this time, the carrier had agreements with countries but it only served of them, including destinations.